kata-ai/kata-platform-docs/docs/channels/qiscus.md

 First, login to Kata Platform and select the project that you want to integrate with Qiscus.
 Then, deploy the project by selecting "Deploy" > "New Deployment".
 ![New Deployment in Kata Platform](./images/qiscus/red_newdeployment.png)

-Choose the Deployment Version and Deployment Change Log
+Choose the Deployment Version and fill the Deployment Change Log.
 ![Create Deployment in Kata Platform](./images/qiscus/red_newdeployment3.jpg)

 After you deployed the project, you need to choose your desired environment to create Qiscus channel by going through "Environment" > "Create Environment".
+![Create Environment in Kata Platform](./images/qiscus/red_environmenttrue.png)

 Fill the "Environment URL" and click "Create".
-![Create Environment in Kata Platform](./images/qiscus/red_environmenttrue.png)
 ![Create Environment in Kata Platform](./images/qiscus/sensor_createenvironment.jpg)

 Now, you should create the channel by selecting "Create Channel".